rsa-tools/motif_discovery_clusters/README.md

 ![Example histograms of significance](figures/example_sig.png)

-The figure shows two **distributions of motif significance**.
+**Figure 1** shows two **distributions of motif significance**.
 The most significant motif produced by both *oligo-analysis* and *dyad-analysis* (black bar) is shown next to the significance of motifs discovered in random clusters (grey bars).
 The motif on the left is not more significant than those of random gene sets of the same size, and should not be considered a reliable prediction.
 In contrast, the motif on the right (E2F) clearly supersedes those of random clusters.
 For this reason, it can be considered a promising prediction.

 See the protocol in reference (8) for further ways of validating motifs enriched in clustered sequences.